Haunting Glass Resonances

 PP012— Euphone has been sampled in three configurations.
 The first two are with the 3 resonator cones in ‘Shrek formation’ (one at either side of the instrument) and the stainless steel resonator attached to the front.
 We recorded this setup with the stainless steel sheet in a ‘relaxed’ configuration, and then in a ‘restricted’ one, i.e. with the sheet pulled back.
 We then produced a series of crossfading modulators that mimic the extraordinary and chaotic sounds produced when the sheet is ‘pinged’.
 The third configuration had the stainless steel sheet removed, and the three cones placed in a line at the front for a more mellow and direct sound.

 Each configuration has ben deeply sampled with over 7 continuous hours of samples being delivered in our raw sessions.
-This library contains 2 RR per (very) long note, 3 dynamic layers (which you access via your modulation wheel) for each configuration alongside some extraordinary percussive work with the instrument being played with soft vibraphone beaters (5 RRs and 3 dynamic layers).
+This library contains 3 dynamic layers (which you access via your modulation wheel) for each configuration alongside some extraordinary percussive work with the instrument being played with soft vibraphone beaters over 3 dynamic layers.
 Plus an extensive library of live effects and additional techniques, including some remarkable harmonic glisses, some abuse of the instrument with a towel and some beautifully curated cluster chords.

 The sonic nature of the Euphone is as complex as its build and look.
 Wherever you stand you will hear a different perspective and quality to the sound produced.
 Because of this, we also recorded it with a wide array of modern and vintage microphones from different perspectives and distances.
 These are, as always, presented in a simple and easy to use script with mixing options and signal assignment for 5.1 surround use.